 A Brief Biography of a Little Known Initiate

-Those who have looked with any real depth into the history of the Theosophical
+Those who have looked with any real depth into the history of the modern Theosophical

 Movement will most probably have noticed a number of references to a mysterious Indian woman known as Maji, sometimes spelt Majji.
 This name literally means “revered mother” and was not her birth name.

 Although apparently fairly well known in certain circles during her lifetime (1826-1898), she is very much unknown today, even in India and amongst the Hindus of Benares, now named Varanasi.
 She has only ever been mentioned in one book, as far as we know, outside of the Theosophical books.
 That was “The Mystics, Ascetics, and Saints of India” by John Campbell Oman, published in London in 1905.
 The next few paragraphs are quoted from that work . . .

 “Though common amongst the Jains, female ascetics are rare amongst Hindus.
 There was one, however, who resided near Benares for many years, honoured and respected by the Hindu community.
 I regret that I did not see her myself, but the following particulars regarding her were communicated to me: —